Anel Townsend

 Ana Elena Townsend Diez Canseco is a Peruvian politician and former member of the Peruvian Congress.
 She is the daughter of Andrés Townsend, who was formerly the Speaker of the Peruvian Chamber of Deputies, and prominent Senator who founded the Latin American Parliament in 1964.

 Professional career

-Townsend was elected to Congress in 1995 as a guest member on the candidate list presented by Ambassador Javier Perez de Cuellar.
+Townsend was elected to Congress in 1995 as a guest member on the candidate list presented by Ambassador Javier Pérez de Cuéllar.
 Townsend was again reelected in 2000 and in 2001.
 In 2001, as part of Alejandro Toledo´s political party she obtained the highest vote count of all elected representatives.
 In total, she served in the Peruvian legislature from 1995 to 2006.

 In 2003 President Alejandro Toledo nominated her as Minister of Women's Affairs and Social Development.

 Legislative work

 Her legislative work focused on human rights, anticorruption, transparency, and gender issues.
 Further, she chaired a committee charged with investigating the corruption of Alberto Fujimori´s Presidency.
 Notably, she was the author of the first Law of Access to Information in Peru.